-Upon completion of this offering, assuming the sale by us of all of the shares set forth on the cover page of this prospectus (other than shares subject to the underwriter's option to purchase additional shares), our management will, in the aggregate, beneficially own shares representing approximately % of our capital stock.
+Upon completion of this offering, after the sale by us of all of the shares set forth on the cover page of this prospectus (other than shares subject to the underwriter's option to purchase additional shares) and that none of them participate in this offering, our management will, in the aggregate, beneficially own shares representing approximately 33.8% of our capital stock.
 As a result, they would be able to substantially influence all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons would substantially influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in management of our company that our public stockholders disagree with.